Indigenize your workforce!

 Equip your leadership group with the right training to develop and grow an inclusive environment for your future Indigenous talent.
 Now more than ever, Canadian organizations are looking to recruit, train and retain short and long-term with First Nations, Métis, and Inuit groups in order to achieve success and reach their business goals.

-Workforce Forward in collaboration with CPHR Alberta welcomes the HR Community for a critical event exploring Indigenous workforce opportunities, training, and inclusion.
-We are excited to announce the next Workforce Forward will be held virtually on November 30, 2021.
+Workforce Forward welcomes the HR Community for a critical event exploring Indigenous workforce opportunities, training, and inclusion. we are excited to invite you to attend Workforce Forward held virtually on June 15, 2022.